 Here is a nasty 4 inch broken gate valve with serious Tuberculation.
 The valve is broken closed.
 The rust particles are sharp and can easily cut the water service worker.
 The flange bolts or Tee bolts were cut off to replace this valve.
 The rubber gasket will leave a black ink like stain on your clothes and in the water line as well.

-You'll see lots of nasty stuff in the top portion of a valve.
+You will see lots of nasty stuff in the top portion of a valve.
 Some engineers or big shots refer to this area of the valve as the "Angular space".
-If they really knew that this space contained nasty particles or debris and sediment they would never visit your Yard or facility again.